Special Weather Statement issued for Tohono O'odham Nation including Sells by NWS - NewsBreak

 Special Weather Statement issued for Tohono O'odham Nation including Sells by NWS

-Effective: 2021-08-06 01:47:00 PDT Expires: 2021-08-06 17:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2021-08-06 18:37:00 PDT Expires: 2021-08-06 19:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
 This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Tohono O'odham Nation including Sells A strong thunderstorm will impact portions of south central Pima County through 545 PM MST At 502 PM MST, Doppler radar was tracking a strong thunderstorm 17 miles west of San Miguel, or 21 miles southwest of Sells, moving west at 65 mph.
-HAZARD...Winds in excess of 40 mph and pea size hail.
+Target Area: Tohono O'odham Nation including Sells A strong thunderstorm will impact portions of northwestern Pima and southwestern Pinal Counties through 745 PM MST At 701 PM MST, Doppler radar was tracking a strong thunderstorm near Kaka, or 38 miles southwest of Casa Grande, moving southeast at 20 mph.
+HAZARD...Winds in excess of 40 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Topawa, Vamori, Cowlic, South Komelik and Itak.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Locations impacted include Ventana.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0